| I. |

 ASL team's active or reserve roster can be chosen in the supplementary

 draft.
-Starting with the 2003 draft, the order of the supplementary draft will be
+The order of the supplementary draft will be

 in the following 5-6-7-8-9-10-11-12-4-3-2-1 (i.e. the team that finished